medialab/minet/docs/cli.md

   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
   -k KEY, --key KEY           YouTube API Data dashboard API key.
+Can be used more than once.
 Can also be configured in a .minetrc file as "youtube.key" or read from the MINET_YOUTUBE_KEY env variable.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).

 example: